🎉 GoZen Testimonials Launch: Automate the collection and display of reviews

 • Intra-team communication: Communication that occurs within a specific team or group of individuals who work closely together towards common goals within an organization.
 A good example of intra-team communication is a team lead allocating tasks of a single project to multiple resources of his/her team.

 • Interteam communication: Communication that takes place between different teams or departments within an organization.
 A good example of this communication is project updates between the design team and the development team.
+Visual communication enhances collaboration between teams and makes it easier for teams to work towards achiving company goals.
+You can also foster brand loyalty by ensuring transparent and consistent communication across teams.
+You can adopt visual communication even within emails by using a screen recorder to communicate your feedback, and sharing the recording with a simple link in the email.

 • Survey or Poll: The inclusion of mass recipients in a single email happens whenever there is a need for a community survey or poll.